yiming-kang/rnaseq_pipe/README.md

 	* GENOTYPE, REPLICATE, SAMPLE
 	* <EXPERIMENT_DESCRIPTORS>: Descriptor for your experimental design as input in Metadata file.

-	Design table columns, i.e. subgrouping samples for DE anlaysis:

-	Each of those columns has this format `[DESCRIPTOR1:VALUE1-...-DESCRIPTORm:VALUEm]DESCRIPTORm:VALUEmi-VALUEmj`.
+	Design table columns, i.e. subgrouping samples for DE anlaysis.
+Each of those columns are named in the following fashion:

+	`[DESCRIPTOR1:VALUE1-...-DESCRIPTORm:VALUEm]DESCRIPTORm:VALUEmi-VALUEmj`

 	More specifically, any values with the corresponding descriptors in `[]` are the controlled conditions, and `VALUEmi` vs `VALUEmj` are the sample subsets to be compared as described as `DESCRIPTORm`.
 For example, `[TREATMENT:37C-TIME_POINT:90m]GENOTYPE:gene1-gene2` standards for comparsing two sample subset with different genotypes `gene1` and `gene2`, while all other experiment conditions are controlled at growth temperature of 37C and acquiring sample 90 minutes after induction.
 To make your own design subgroup, create a column name as described above, and put 0s and 1s for the respective sample subsets to be compared.